Hornbill-Docs/esp-config/esp-config/automation/hornbill-automations.md

 * **Update** - Update an existing location.
 * **Delete** - Delete an existing location.

-### Options
+### Location options

 #### Mandatory Options

 * **Name** - A name must be provided for both the create and update automations.
 The name is the full display name of the location and not the numerical ID.
 The name is a unique value so that no two locations can be named the same.

+---

 ## Groups & Teams

 The Groups & Teams automation can be used to bring back information about a single [group or team](/esp-config/organizational-data/organization#how-groups-are-used).
 This can be particularly useful for accessing information held in the custom attributes.

 ![Groups & Teams Automation](/_books/esp-config/images/workflow-groups-and-teams.png)

-### Available tasks
+### Groups & Teams tasks

 * **Get Group/Team Details** - Retrieve information held in a particular group or team.

-### Options
+### Groups & Teams options

-#### Mandatory Options
+#### Mandatory Group & Team options

 * **ID**.
 Either the ID or URN of a group or team needs to be provided.

+---

 ## Email